Usage: A program to extract the brain from surrounding.

 o 3dSkullStrip -input VOL -prefix VOL_PREFIX -push_to_edge

-Adds an agressive push to brain edges.
+Adds an aggressive push to brain edges.
 Use this option

 when the chunks of gray matter are not included.
 This option